Search for n-nbar oscillation in Super-Kamiokande: Results

-No significant excess was found in our full 1489 day Super-Kamiokande I data set.
+No significant excess was found in our full 1489 day Super-Kamiokande-I data set.
 The lower limit on the lifetime of a neutron bound inside an oxygen nucleus due to $n-\bar n$ oscillation was calculated from the 24 observed candidate and 24.1 expected background events.
-All of the systematic uncertainties were included in the limit calculation by employing Bayesian statistical methods~\cite{ref26} as follows:
+All of the systematic uncertainties were included in the limit calculation by employing the Bayesian statistical method~\cite{ref26} as follows:

-The above normalization constant A in Eq.(\ref{eq:baysian}) was determined by imposing the constraint $\int_{0}^{\infty}P(\Gamma|n)d\Gamma=1$ where $\Gamma$, $\lambda = NT$, and $\epsilon$ are the true values of the event rate, exposure, and detection efficiency, respectively, for $n-\bar{n}$ oscillation, and $b$ is the true mean number of background events. $P(\Gamma),P(\lambda),P(\epsilon),P(b)$ in Eq.(\ref{eq:baysian}) are the prior probability density functions, which we assume are Gaussian distributions for $\lambda$, $\epsilon$, and $b$. $P(\Gamma)$ is a flat distribution for $\Gamma \ge 0$ and 0 for negative $\Gamma$.
-Finally, the limit of the neutron lifetime in oxygen, $T_{n -\bar n}$, with the inclusion of systematic uncertainties for $n-\bar{n}$ oscillation at the 90\% C.L., is determined from eqs.(\ref{eqn:lifetime}), and (\ref{eqn:evratelimit}) as follows:
+The above normalization constant A in Eq.~(\ref{eq:baysian}) was determined by imposing the constraint $\int_{0}^{\infty}P(\Gamma|n_{\text{obs}})d\Gamma=1$ where $\Gamma$, $\lambda = NT$, and $\epsilon$ are the true values of the event rate, exposure, and detection efficiency, respectively, for $n-\bar{n}$ oscillation. $N$ and $T$ are the number of neutrons and the live-days, $n_{\text{obs}}=24$ is the number of observed candidates, and $b$ is the true mean number of background events. $P(\Gamma),P(\lambda),P(\epsilon),P(b)$ in Eq.~(\ref{eq:baysian}) are the prior probability density functions, which we assume are Gaussian distributions for $\lambda$, $\epsilon$, and $b$. $P(\Gamma)$ is a flat distribution for $\Gamma \ge 0$ and 0 for negative $\Gamma$.
+Finally, the 90\% C.L. limit of the neutron lifetime for $n-\bar{n}$ oscillation in oxygen with the inclusion of systematic uncertainties is determined from Eqs.~(\ref{eqn:lifetime})-(\ref{eqn:evratelimit}) as follows:

 where C.L.=0.9.
 The calculated result is